 – If you decide to invest money and buy an own car, consider buying an off-road car.
 It is definitely the best way how to experience Australia for sure.
 It is still on our bucket list, to come back to Australia and do the whole trip again in an off-road car.
 You just have no limitations whatsoever with off-road cars.
 You can drive through unsealed roads, visit the most remote places and camp in the bush.
 But you should be definitely familiar with driving in rough conditions.

-Have you traveled around Australia?
+Have you travelled around Australia?
 How did you choose to travel?
 Let us know in comments.
 Also, if you enjoy our posts, do not forget to subscribe to our newsletter and share to post with your friends 🙂